thomasgtaylor/how.wtf/content/post/2023-03-20-invalid-base64-error-lambda-aws-cli.md

 ---
-title: Invalid base64 error Lambda AWS CLI
-date: 2023-03-20T01:20:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2023-03-20 01:20:00-04:00
 description: How to debug the "Invalid base64" error when invoking lambda functions from the AWS CLI
-categories:
-- Cloud
 tags:
+- aws
-- AWS
+- aws-cli
-- AWS CLI
+title: Invalid base64 error Lambda AWS CLI
 ---

 The **Invalid base64** error occurs when invoking a lambda from the AWS CLI because the default `--payload` parameter expects `base64` encoding.